rakeshakkineni/P2_Traffic_Sign_Classifier/writeup.md

   - Learning Rate was a bit slow
   - Peak achievable accuracy was just 90%
   - Does not have dropout layer thus there was a chance of overfitting if the number of EPOCHs were increased.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
   I have tried many architectures to increase the accuracy.
 Following changes were done to the inital architecture.

   #### Model Architecture: ####

-  - ###### DropOut:######
+  - ###### DropOut: ######
     I started with Dropout after every layer (Convolution and Full Connected) but this has reduced the accuracy to 87%.
-Then applied Dropout only to Fully Connected Layers even this apporached affected the accuracy.
-So  finally decided to use dropout on last but one Fully Connected Layers.
+Then applied Dropout only to Fully Connected Layers, even this apporach affected the accuracy.
+So i finally decided to use dropout on last but one Fully Connected Layers.

-  - ###### No of Convolution Layers:######
+  - ###### No of Convolution Layers: ######
-    Initial architecture was reducing the dataset size from 32 x 32 x 1 to 32 x 32 x 6 and at the maximum 16 layers by the end of second Convolution Layers.
+    Initial architecture was reducing the dataset size from 32 x 32 x 1 to 28 x 28 x 6 and at the maximum 16 layers by the end of second Convolution Layers.
 We have to recognize 43 traffic signs,i wanted to ensure that the number of filters on last Convolution Layer is more than 43.
 It was difficult to achieve this value without adding a thrid layer.
 I have changed the number of filters on first and second Convolution Layers too.
 Following configuration was used in the final model.
 This decision really helped  in increasing the accuracy.

     First Convolution Layer: 32X32x1 --> 28x28x16
     Second Convolution Layer: 14x14x16 --> 10x10x32
     Third Convolution Layer: 5x5x32 --> 4x4x64

    After adding third layer i was able to get accuracies more than 94%

   - ###### Activation Function: ######
      I have changed the activation fucntion from RELU to SELU as this move helped in getting validation accuracy of >90% with in first 5 EPOCHs.
 And this was a new activation function i wanted to try out the behavior of this function.

   - ###### Fully Connected Layer ######
      I have an additional Fully Connected Layer increase the accuracy.
 I could see an increase of 1% after adding the additional Fully Connected Layer.